PGM-Lab/InferPy/docs/notes/guidemodels.rst

 we might get a sample:

 .. literalinclude:: ../../examples/docs/guidemodels/3.py
-   :language: python
+   :language: python3
    :lines: 28-29

 or extract the variables:

 .. literalinclude:: ../../examples/docs/guidemodels/3.py
-   :language: python
+   :language: python3
    :lines: 33-34

 We can create new and different instances of our model:

 .. literalinclude:: ../../examples/docs/guidemodels/3.py
-   :language: python
+   :language: python3
    :lines: 39-41